-While you are here for the Big Bend 50, there are some excellent day hikes in Big Bend Ranch State Park that don’t involved a lot of travel.
+While you are here for the Big Bend 50, there are some excellent day hikes in Big Bend Ranch State Park that don’t involve a lot of travel.
 For the second year, we are scheduling a guided day hike.
 Last year was much enjoyed, so this year, we are expanding it to Saturday before the race, and Monday afterwards.

 Saturday & Monday Day Hikes

-On Monday January 21, 2019 a guided hike along the Fresno Divide Trail will be available if enough people sign up (6 or more).
+On Saturday the 18th, and Monday January 20, 2020 a guided hike along the Fresno Divide Trail will be available if enough people sign up (6 or more).
 Leaving at 10 am from the Contrabando Trailhead , and returning about 1 or 1:30 pm, this 6 mile round trip easy hike is a nice way to loosen up after the races or see the park before the race.
 Contact Amber Harrison at Barton Warnock Center at 432-424-3327 or use the form here to signup.
 See the Solitario newsletter for more great info. (pdf)

 The West Contrabando Trailhead is 6.5 miles from Barton Warnock Center and is also called the ‘West Trailhead’ on the visitor map.

 Trails Accessible via Paved Highway FM 170

 Please stop by the Barton Warnock Center and talk to the Rangers about trail conditions and get maps and let them know you’ll be on the trails.

 This is a short (1.4 mi.
 RT), pet-friendly hike through a narrow slot canyon.
 The high walls of the canyon guide you along the way, progressively becoming narrower as the canyon trends towards the river.
 Because the canyon walls are so tall and narrow, little sunlight reaches the floor and the temperature in the canyon is substantially cooler than out in the exposed desert for most of the day, a great retreat from the summer heat.